Flat Rock, Georgia

 Flat Rock is a historic African American community in DeKalb County, Georgia.
-It is located within the city of Lithonia, as well as the Arabia Mountain National Heritage Area.
+It is located within the city of Stonecrest.
 Flat Rock is believed to be one of the oldest African American settlements in DeKalb County.
-In 1820, the area rested along the border of Creek and Cherokee Nation hunting grounds when it was settled during the Georgia Land Lottery.
-In 1865, after the end of the Civil War, the era of reconstruction provided opportunity for former slaves to stay in the area to build schools, churches, and civic organizations and create the tight knit African American Flat Rock Community.
-The community has continued to live in the area and have experienced the Black Codes, Jim Crow and the Great Migration.
-The area currently houses the Flat Rock Archives, which specialize in preserving African American rural history in Georgia.
+In 1820, the area rested along the border of the Creek and Cherokee Nation hunting grounds when it was settled during the Georgia Land Lottery.
+In 1865, after the end of the Civil War, the era of Reconstruction provided an opportunity for former enslaved people to stay in the area to build schools, churches, and civic organizations, and create the tight-knit African American Flat Rock Community.
+The community has continued to live in the area and has experienced the Black Codes, Jim Crow, and the Great Migration.
+The area currently houses the Flat Rock Archives, which specializes in preserving African American rural history in Georgia.

 History

 Early history

 In 1821, Revolutionary war soldiers and others acquired land through the Georgia Land Lottery and began to move into the area as Creek, Cherokee, and other natives were displaced.
 During this time, this area was described as a typical antebellum establishment and was located along the stagecoach route between Nashville and Augusta.
 Early settler, William Latimer established a stage coach stop in the area and incorporated a post office stop known as Latimer's Store April 26, 1832.

 Early settlers have passed down stories of living along the border of the Creek and Cherokee Nation.
 It is recalled that the South River used to go by the name Weelaunee.
 It is also noted that before the 1821 Creek cession that resulted in Henry and then DeKalb County, trails crisscrossed the area between the South and Chattahoochee Rivers.

 Flat Rock, Georgia, incorporated a post office in 1836.
 Henry Terry McDaniel (1810–1880) became the first postmaster of the Flat Rock post office in Henry County, Georgia.
 Henry T. McDaniel and his brother Ira O. McDaniel operated the post office along with a small antebellum general store.
 Ira O. McDaniel took the role as post master of the Flat Rock post office February 6, 1844.
 According to Ira McDaniel's unpublished manuscript, his father, Philip McDaniel was the first of the McDaniel family to move to the area where he owned a country residence situated on a high romantic hill near several acres of naked rock sprinkled with cedar trees.
 Ira stated that this area was called Flat Rock and gave name to the place and to the post office.